v-rob/minetest/doc/lua_api.md

         -- When item is eaten with `core.do_item_eat`

         punch_use = <SimpleSoundSpec>,
-        -- When item is used with the 'punch/mine' key pointing at a node or entity
+        -- When item is used with the 'punch/dig' key pointing at a node or entity

         punch_use_air = <SimpleSoundSpec>,
-        -- When item is used with the 'punch/mine' key pointing at nothing (air) },
+        -- When item is used with the 'punch/dig' key pointing at nothing (air) },

     on_place = function(itemstack, placer, pointed_thing),
-    -- When the 'place' key was pressed with the item in hand -- and a node was pointed at.
+    -- Called when the 'place' key was pressed with the item in hand -- and pointing at a node.
     -- Shall place item and return the leftover itemstack -- or nil to not modify the inventory.
     -- The placer may be any ObjectRef or nil.